isomerpages/isomerpages-govtech/pages/careers/students-and-graduates/geekout.md

 We welcome Junior College (or their equivalent) and Polytechnic students to join us at GeekOut.
 Applications for GeekOut 2024 open soon.
 If you are interested in being a part of GeekOut 2024, follow us on [social media](https://linktr.ee/GovTechSG){:target="_blank"} or join our [GovTech Talent Community](https://go.gov.sg/govtechtalentcommunity){:target="_blank"} to be notified of the next application period.

-For enquiries, please write to AreYouIT@tech.gov.sg.
+For enquiries, please email <AreYouIT@tech.gov.sg>.